T4 Dissemination and Implementation Research in Health:

 importance and state of the field of de-implementation (39) strategies and

 emerging issues involved in helping organizations to discontinue harmful,

 Will address definitions, key issues, and assessment methods related to

-fidelity and adaptations, achieving balance between fidelity and adaptation,(43, 44) importance of
+fidelity and adaptations, achieving balance between fidelity and adaptation,(43, 44) the importance of

 documentation of adaptations, and examples drawing upon recent RWJ and VA